5th in the UK

 Your module tutor will direct you towards specific readings and/or activities to complete before class.

-For the final year individual study/research project, you will undertake independent research, working under the supervision of a member of the course team who you'll meet with regularly.
+For the final year dissertation, you will undertake independent research, working under the supervision of a member of the course team who you'll meet with regularly.
+This allows you to explore and spend time researching an area which most interest you.

 The lecturing team consists of highly qualified academics who have a range of expertise and experience.
 Many members have staff have worked in the tourism and hospitality industry and this enables them to bring industry-relevant knowledge to their lectures.

 Most members of our team either hold a PhD or Master's, and teaching qualifications.
 They have experience in delivering research-informed teaching.
-Most members of staff are well travelled and come from, or have lived, in a variety of countries, making them ideal to teach the subjects in tourism.
-You should note members of the teaching team might change.
+Most members of staff are well travelled and come from, or have lived, in a variety of countries, making them ideal to teach the subjects in tourism and hospitality.

-Lectures and seminars are supported with experienced outside speakers and field trips to promote the development of knowledge and skills in the international tourism and hospitality industry, with opportunities to local employer on live projects. international field trips to Tenerife and Malta, are also offered at no extra cost to you!Richard PoleCourse Director
+In classroom lectures and seminars are supported with local visits, experienced outside guest speakers and longer field trips to promote the development of knowledge and skills in the international tourism and hospitality industry, with opportunities to work with local employers on live projects.
+This is enhanced by two International field trips; one to Tenerife in the 1st year and to Malta in your 2nd year.
+These are offered at no extra cost to you!Richard PoleCourse Director

 You will receive 'formative' feedback as your progress through your modules and there is at least one formal or 'summative' assessment for each module, which counts toward your module grade.